 top of page

-Meet Tegan
+Meet Tegan Malone

-Tegan is an avid cyclist and led the Oklahoma Earthbike Fellowship.
-She also brought the popular Bike Club program from Tulsa to the OKC metro, starting the first program at Kerr Middle School (now Del City Middle School).
-Tegan is currently the president-elect of BikeOklahoma, and a member of the Oklahoma Trails Advisory Board which assists the Oklahoma Department of Tourism and Recreation administer the Federal Recreational Trails Grant Program.
+An avid cyclist, Tegan has served as the leader of the Oklahoma Earthbike Fellowship and brought the popular Bike Club program from Tulsa to the OKC metro, launching the first program at Kerr Middle School (now Del City Middle School).
+She currently serves as president-elect of BikeOklahoma and as a member of the Oklahoma Trails Advisory Board, helping the Department of Tourism and Recreation administer the Federal Recreational Trails Grant Program.

 bottom of page